Particle motions and gravitational waveforms in rotating black hole spacetimes of loop quantum gravity

 Then, we extended our analysis to periodic orbits, both in the equatorial plane and in generic off-equatorial configurations.
 In the equatorial case, for fixed $a$ and prescribed angular momentum $L$, an increase in $\xi$ consistently enlarges the permissible energy range for bound periodic motion, which again reflects the underlying sensitivity of orbital dynamics to $\xi$.
 Furthermore, we found that the effects of $a$ and $\xi$ on orbital characteristics are generally opposing: increasing one tends to counteract the influence of the other.
 In the non-equatorial setting, for fixed $L$ and energy $E$, the allowed range of the Carter constant $\mathcal{C}$ monotonically decreases with increasing $\xi$, irrespective of the prograde, retrograde orbits or black hole types.
 This suggests that larger $\xi$ effectively confines particle motion closer to the equatorial plane.

-Finally, within a simplified EMRI framework based on the linear leading order PN approximation and neglecting radiative backreaction, we computed representative gravitational waveforms for small-spin orbits around both black hole types.
+Finally, as a first step, within a simplified EMRI framework based on the linear leading order PN approximation and neglecting radiative backreaction, we computed representative gravitational waveforms for small-spin orbits around both black hole types.
 The results corroborate our earlier findings: the waveform morphology becomes increasingly sensitive to $\xi$ as its value grows, and waveforms generated closer to the event horizon exhibit sharper features.
 Notably, the imprint of $\xi$ is more pronounced in type II black holes than in type I, reflecting the distinct phenomenological signatures induced by different LQG-inspired geometries.